 In about 10% of patients, abnormal new blood vessels grow in under the retina, where they may leak fluid and bleed.
 When this happens, we call it the “wet” type.
 With wet macular degeneration, you still do not lose your side vision, however the central (reading) vision may drop rapidly, sometimes in a matter of days to weeks.
 If we can catch it early, we now have effective treatments that may slow or stop the progression of the disease.

 Detection and Testing

 In the earliest stages of macular degeneration, the vision may be normal.
-Over time, there may be a loss of contrast sensitivity, faded colors, and central blurring.
+Over time, there may be a loss of contrast, sensitivity, faded colors, and central blurring.
 Checking each eye (one at a time) for distortion on the Amsler grid can catch early changes.
 Even before symptoms develop, it may be possible to detect macular disease with a dilated eye exam.
-People over 65, especially those of us with a family history of macular problems, should have annual eye checkups.
+People over 65, especially those with a family history of macular problems, should have annual eye checkups.
 Specialized testing can often help the doctor identify subtle changes, locate and measure leakage, and evaluate the retinal circulation.
 Optical Coherence Tomography (OCT) is a quick and painless scan of the eye, which shows the thickness and contour of the retina and underlying tissue.
 Digital Angiography gives a detailed view of the circulation and can identify hidden abnormal blood vessels.

 Treatment for Dry AMD